zertyz/big-O/README.md

 This crate is, thus, meant to work as a *development tool*, alongside with *tests* & *benchmarks*.

 A distinction is made between regular, non-iterator Algorithms and Iterator Algorithms.
-The latter encompasses algorithms that operate on a single element per call;
-they may fit into the following categories:
+The latter encompasses algorithms that operate on a single element per call, which may fit into the following categories:
-  * those that alter the amount of data they operate on -- such as inserts, deletes, extractions and loads (EtL)
+  * those that alter the amount of data they operate on -- such as inserts & deletes
-  * those that operate on a constant data set -- such as queries and data transformations (eTl)
+  * those that operate on a constant data set -- such as queries, updates and data transformations (eTl)

-A special method is provided to test CRUD operations, as in the example bellow:
+A special method is provided to test CRUD operations, as they should be done following special rules to provide accurate measurements -- see the example bellow:

 ## CRUD test example

+Tests CRUD iterator algorithms (called several times per pass, as a single call processes a single element):
 ![crud_example.png](screenshots/crud_example.png)

-The optional measurement output issued by this test:
+The optional measurement/analysis output issued by this test:
 ````no_compile
 Vec Insert & Remove (worst case) with ParkingLot CRUD Algorithm Complexity Analysis:
   First Pass (create: 8090µs/+64.42KiB, read: 15254µs/+432.00b, update: 13948µs/+432.00b); Second Pass (create: 22440µs/+64.42KiB, read: 15232µs/+432.00b, update: 13839µs/+432.00b):